DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 There is no way to know where they would appear, so we cannot narrow it down if we want to set up a trap.
 We need to compensate for a risk of concentrating our firepower."

-"It is not just a stationary trap, but rather inciting trap."
+"Not just a stationary trap, but rather a luring trap."

 [Stationary trap] is the one that endlessly awaits enemy to touch it, like a land mine.